 The final years of the Congress-led UPA II government were dogged by several scandals and allegations of corruption, but the coal allocation scam or ‘Coalgate’ was the most prominent one.
-On March 28th, 2016, a Special Court hearing the coal scam cases announced its 1st guilty verdict in the case of a misallocated coal block in Jharkhand.
+On March 28th, 2016, a Special Court hearing the Coalgate cases announced its 1st guilty verdict in the case of a misallocated coal block in Jharkhand.

 A quick recall: What was the coal allocation scandal all about?

-The coal allocation scandal came to light in 2012, when the Comptroller and Auditor General (CAG) accused the Government of inefficient allocations of coal blocks that cost the national exchequer Rs.
+The Coalgate scam, came to light in 2012, when the Comptroller and Auditor General (CAG) accused the Government of inefficient allocations of coal blocks that cost the national exchequer Rs.
 1.76 lakh crore.
 The ruling Congress-led coalition was shaken by the ensuing controversy, especially since PM Manmohan Singh had been in charge of the Coal Ministry as well.
 In light of these revelations, the Supreme Court decided in 2014 to cancel almost all coal allocations made since 1993, grinding the coal industry in India to a halt.

 The CBI filed charges in March 2015 regarding the misallocation of Jharkhand’s North Dhadu coal block

-The Supreme Court ordered the establishment of a special CBI (Central Bureau of Investigation) court to handle coal scam related cases.
+The Supreme Court ordered the establishment of a special CBI (Central Bureau of Investigation) court to handle Coalgate related cases.
 In March 2015, the CBI filed charges of criminal conspiracy and fraud against Jharkhand Ispat Pvt.
 Ltd. (JIPL), and directors RS Rungta and RC Rungta, in relation to the irregularities in their acquisition of the mining rights for the North Dhadu coal block in Jharkhand.

 On 28th March 2016, the court announced a guilty verdict against JIPL and the Rungtas